 But back to the heart of the competition: the stairs.

 I hate taping things before I paint them.
 I’ve learned to be a better painter simply because I hate it.
 But when it comes to these stairs, tape is necessary.
-So I suffered through.
+So I trudged through.

 After two coats of gray primer, I could start to envision what black paint might look like against the white.

 But I couldn’t stop there.
 I had to try out the first coat (this paint dries really fast by the way – I’ll share more about the paints and colors used in a later post).

 Unfortunately, I can’t just power through and do multiple coats.
 I have to take breaks and let things dry so the dog can go in and out of the house.
 I’ve been putting boxes at the bottom of the stairs to give them a little extra paw-free dry time.

 She was pretty leery of the new black steps at first; wasn’t sure what to do about it.
 But at the end of the day, she’s still content to make a big mess of things.

 Aside from studying hardcore for an exam this evening, I’m hoping the rest of the week will give me a little time to clean the stairs off again (because of the dog, obviously) and get the other half of the stairs coated.
 I’m still a long way to go, but visual progress is incredibly motivating for the psyche.